streamABC/streamabc-documentation/english/logimporter.rst

 - Icecast
 - Shoutcast 1
 - Windows Media Server
-- AIS
+- AIS (Ver.
+7.x and 8.x)

 Installation
 ------------

-The *Logimporter* comes as a single static binary that can be used without further installation.
+The *Logimporter* is shipped as a single static binary that can be used without further installation.
 Just download the file, put it somewhere and make it executable.